-To answer the question, Alain Reguera Delgado posted a bash script to produce slide images in different languages -together with the proposition of creating a Subversion centralized repository where translations and image production could be distributed inside The CentOS Community-.
+To answer the question, Alain Reguera Delgado suggested a bash script which combined SVG and SED files in order to produce PNG images in different languages -together with the proposition of creating a Subversion repository where translations and image production could be distributed inside The CentOS Community-.

-Karanbirn Sighn considered the idea intresting and provides the infrastructure necessary to support the effort.
-This way the CentOS Artwork SIG and the CentOS Artwork Repository are officially created and made available in the following urls:
+Karanbirn Sighn considered the idea intresting and provided the infrastructure necessary to support the effort.
+This way the CentOS Artwork SIG and the CentOS Artwork Repository were officially created and made available in the following urls: